-Simple answer: Holding the camera pointing lens away from you, putting eye to the viewfinder and pressing the shutter button.
+Simple answer: Holding the camera pointing lens away from you, putting the eye to the viewfinder and pressing the shutter button.

 It is that simple.
 This obviously gets you a picture but the proper way of holding your camera ensures the better picture.

 The common problem that most of the beginners are facing is the blurry image, which is the result of the ‘camera shake’.
 One of the many reasons is that the camera was not held still when the shutter was depressing.
-Holding the camera in correct way can prevent these blurry problems.
+Holding the camera in the correct way can prevent these blurry problems.

 Holding the camera as steady as possible is the most important thing while shooting.
 The only real solution to the blurry image is the use of the tripod.